 Store Whole Bunches In the Fridge

 Wrap a bunch of unwashed kale in a layer of paper towels, and store in a glass container, supermarket bag or a zip-top bag in the refrigerator crisper drawer.
 The kale should last for a week, maybe two.

 Kale is one of the only greens that you can wash and prep days in advance without it molding or wilting terribly.
 You can stem and chop the leaves, wash them, dry them thoroughly in a salad spinner or with kitchen towels, and store the chopped kale wrapped in a paper towel in a glass container or zip-top plastic bag for up to 3 days.

 Blanch and Freeze the Leaves

-If you aren’t going to get to the kale within a week, you can freeze your kale leaves to use them in green smoothies later on.
+If you aren’t going to get to the kale within a week, you can freeze your kale leaves to use them in soups, baked dishes or green smoothies later on.
 To blanch kale, boil a large pot of salted water and prepare a large bowl of ice water.
 De-stem the leaves using a knife or your hands, and cook them in the boiling water until they brighten in color, 1 to 2 minutes.